Join the Program

 What Happens Next

-Upon enrolling, you will receive immediate access to the program portal, where you’ll find the first Laying the Foundation class and first Major Texts of Internal Alchemy class recordings.
+Upon enrolling, you will receive immediate access to the program portal, where you’ll find the first Laying the Foundation class and the first Major Texts of Internal Alchemy class recordings.
 From there, we will release a new Laying the Foundation class every 14 days, and a new Major Texts class every 30 days.
 You’ll receive an email when those are available, and you can find them in your program portal.

 Optional App: Our classes are hosted on Kajabi, which has a free app you can download for easy access to all program materials from your phone.